 Strict rules for the teacher

 And how about questions?
 Can a student ask questions?
-Yes, you can, in the last five, six seven or eight minutes of class.
+Yes, you can, in the last five, six seven, or eight minutes of class.
 And, how does the teacher explain, when it is a grammar question?
-Following Delft method, the teacher gives examples, leaving it to the students to conclude – and those conclusions, made by the students, may be of great help for the other students.
+Following the Delft method, the teacher gives examples, leaving it to the students to conclude – and those conclusions, made by the students, may be of great help to the other students.

 Let’s go to the last Delft method essential: grammar.

 Did you ever wonder how a child learns the language?
 Why is the popular word for ‘native language’ ‘your mother tongue?
 It’s because you, as a baby, started imitating the nearest person – generally your mother.
 She fed, washed you, and dressed you.
 Doing this, she was watching you, smiling at you, and … talking to you all the time.

 To be more specific, your mother was ‘motherising’, talking in that special language that adults use to talk to babies – full of tenderness and in that special tone that is used all over the world.
 Like all mothers, yours wanted you to laugh at her and that’s why she talked silly words to you, hoping for your first smile.